Toutouwai/TemplateFieldWidths/README.md

 [Install](http://modules.processwire.com/install-uninstall/) the Template Field Widths module.

+## Config options

-There is an option in the module config to set the default presentation of the "Field widths" field to collapsed or open.
+You can set the default presentation of the "Field widths" field to collapsed or open.

+You can choose to show the original field width next to the template context field width.